 On the first day of attendance at California Electrology Academy, the student will need to attend an orientation.
 During the orientation, CEA will go over school Rules and Regulations, hand out student kits, explains time cards, and other key aspects of your hands-on training.
-Orientations are offered two (2) times per month; on the first (1st) Tuesday of the month and the third (3rd) Saturday of the month.
-Contact CEA for exact dates.
+Contact CEA for exact orientation dates.